 Did you know that the stars are always shining, even in the daytime?
 It’s easy to forget isn’t it?
 We need a total solar eclipse to be able to see them, but they are there!
 Epiphany, with it’s focus on stars, do we have to wait until dark to celebrate?

 The word Epiphany literally means to show or to make known or to reveal.
 It gets this name because the magi had finally reached their long-traveled destination.
-They were searching for a child, born to save his people from sin, and they had finally found him!
+They were searching for a child, born to be God among us, and they had finally found him!
 They worshiped Jesus, presented gifts suitable for royalty, and thus revealed to the world that Jesus was a king.